SpyridoulaZagkou4/ct_superpixel_segmentation/README.md

 original code: https://github.com/NVlabs/ssn_superpixels

-With some customizations I applied this framework to gray-scale CT images in order to apply automatic segmentation to aorta and arteries.
+With some customizations I applied this framework to gray-scale CT images in order to apply automatic segmentation for aorta and arteries.

 # REQUIREMENTS
 1. PyTorch >= 1.4